 This Impeller is made from 15-5 PH stainless steel with a reduced hub size and thinner blades.
 These are the inducers preferred by most racers.

 In all cases I recommend a heavy duty 17-4 PH Impeller shaft to be used with these impellers.
 Shafts must be cut to accept an Inducer and slotted for a key way.

 Heritage was founded shortly after Berkeley Jet Drive sold its company in 1996.
 The head of jet drive sales got together with one of his close friends and put together the business in Sacramento, California with the goal of providing quality parts for the jet drive market.
 In doing so, Robert and Jack decided to use the slightly more aggressive Legend profile for their impeller line.
-These are nicely cast and finished impellers that are cast at a foundry in Richmond, California.
+These are cast in the Buddy Bar Foundry in South Gate, California.
 With these impellers, you will find that they load approximately 100 RPM harder than standard impellers.
 Or, to put it another way, a half-size larger in cut.
 An A-cut is equal to an A+ on a standard impeller.
 I have had no trouble using these impellers up to 500 HP.
 Heritage also offers a stronger Bronze casting that works great for higher HP applications.